Theological Studies, B.A.

 - The SLU theology program allows students to explore major questions about life and God while studying with top scholars in the field.

 - Students explore deep, theological issues in a welcoming environment that is both rooted in the Catholic tradition and open to all viewpoints.

 - Students develop their writing, research and critical thinking skills in preparation for graduate study and careers in various disciplines such as theology, law, social work, philosophy and many others.

-The major in theological studies consists of 30 credits after completion of the introductory Theological Foundations course.
-Students are required to take one Old Testament course, one New Testament course, at least one course in two of the sub-disciplines within theological studies listed below, four electives and two capstone seminars.
+SLU's major in theological studies consists of 33 credits.
+Students are required to take the Theological Foundations course, one New Testament course, at least one course in two of the sub-disciplines within theological studies listed below, four electives and two capstone seminars.
 Sub-disciplines within the department include:

 - Theology and history

 - Faith and reason

 The introductory course, Theological Foundations, introduces students to the God of revelation within the Judeo-Christian tradition and to the understanding of its implications for living a human life, respecting creation and pursuing beauty and truth.
 This is done within an ecumenical and global context, examining other world religions and various social realities.
 Subsequent courses focus on an aspect of Christian or other religious traditions and address social and moral issues.

 Following the introductory Theological Foundations course, the department offers undergraduate courses in the 2000–4000 level in Scripture, both Hebrew and Christian; the history of Christianity from its origins through today; constructive theology which examines central themes and pressing issues in Christianity, theological ethics, which studies diverse Christian practices; world religions/comparative theology, which explores non-Christian faiths by either comparing or contrasting them with Christianity (e.g., Islam and Christianity) or by studying them individually (e.g., world religions); and spirituality, which examines the various expressions of Christian discipleship (e.g., Ignatian spirituality).